caverav/retrieves.nvim/README.md

 - `:RetrievesRefresh` - re-apply highlights in the current buffer.
 - `:RetrievesHover` - show a small floating window with finding name(s) and link(s) for the current line.
 - `:RetrievesOpenLink` - open the first finding link on the current line in the system browser.
+- `:RetrievesAttack` - mark the current file as attacked in the Platform (requires cached group data or a recent download).

 Indicators
 - Default: thin colored sign bar in the gutter (no background fill).